 It indicates the luminous intensity around the light bulb.
-Th CO-C180 plane and C90-C270 plane are the same, as the light bulb is symmetrical over its z-axis (height axis).
-The light bulb emits the light all around (albeit a little bit towards the back side).
+The CO-C180 plane is along the length of the tube liht and the C90-C270 perpendicular to that.

+The bundle widths are essentially the same for both planes.

 The unit is Cd/1000lm, meaning the intensity in Cd assuming there would be 1000 lumen in the measured light bulb.
 This enables comparing different types of light bulbs.